 - Select Return Vs. S&P 500 Column Views

-Investing in growth stocks can become a time-consuming effort as you need to maintain a good overview of the current performance of your stock portfolio.
-Luckily services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide on which stocks you purchase.
+Investing in growth stocks can become time-consuming as you must maintain a good overview of your stock portfolio’s performance.
+Luckily, services like Stock Rover do a lot of the heavy lifting for you, but you will still need to research and decide which stocks you purchase.

-In contrast to a value investing strategy which looks for undervalued stocks to minimize risk, the growth strategy looks for stocks that have explosive growth in earning and sales.
-This means that the stock might be excessively priced and if the company fails to meet earnings expectations the stock could erratically lose value, therefor I would class this as a medium risk investing strategy.
+In contrast to a value investing strategy, which looks for undervalued stocks to minimize risk, the growth strategy looks for stocks with explosive growth in earnings and sales.
+This means that the stock might be excessively priced.
+If the company fails to meet earnings expectations, the stock could erratically lose value; therefore, I would class this as a medium-risk investing strategy.

-Income investors, typically employ a strategy called the Dividend Kings or Dividend Aristocrats strategy.
-This essentially means investing in companies that have a long history of continually paying and increasing dividends.
+Dividend investors typically employ the Dividend Kings or Dividend Aristocrats approach.
+This essentially means investing in companies with a long history of continually paying and increasing dividends.

-For this, you will need a stock screener with a significantly large historical database (at least 10 years) of earnings and dividend payments, such as Stock Rover.
+For this, you will need a stock screener with a significantly large historical database (at least ten years) of earnings and dividend payments, such as Stock Rover.

-The criteria shown here is the calculation for a 10-year period.
+The criteria shown here is the calculation for ten years.

 Dividend Growth Criteria Explanation:

 - Dividend Yield > 1.5%.
-This is a simple filter designed to ensure only companies actually paying a dividend above 1.5% are listed.
-Anything less than 1.5% will not even payout in line with inflation.
+This is a simple filter designed to ensure only companies paying a dividend above 1.5% are listed—anything less than 1.5% will not even pay in line with inflation.

-- Dividend 1 Year Change > 8%.
-Here we want to see only companies who have increased dividends in the last fiscal year of over 8%.
+- Dividend 1-Year Change > 8%.
+Here, we want only companies with increased dividends in the last fiscal year of over 8%.

-- Dividend 3 Year Change > 8%.
-Next, we filter down to those companies that have at least an average increase of 8% over the last 3 years.
+- Dividend 3-Year Change > 8%.
+Next, we filter down to those companies with at least an average increase of 8% over the last three years.

-- Dividend 5 Year Change > 8%.
-Again, only those companies increasing dividends more than 8% over the last 5 years.
+- Dividend 5-Year Change > 8%.
+Again, only those companies increased dividends by more than 8% over the last five years.

-- Sales 5 Year Average (%) > 4%.
-This is designed to ensure that the company is indeed increasing sales at least on average to pay for the above growth in dividends.
+- Sales 5-Year Average (%) > 4%.
+This is designed to ensure that the company is increasing sales, at least on average, to pay for the growth in dividends.

-- Margin of Safety > 0.
-(Exclusive to Stock Rover) For me the most important criterion of all, the Margin of Safety, using Warren Buffett‘s calculation, the forward discounted cash flow (see our article on Intrinsic Value).
-Essentially, the higher the margin of safety the more of a discount you are buying a stock for.
+- Margin of Safety> 0.
+(Exclusive to Stock Rover) For me, the most important criterion of all the Margin of Safety, using Warren Buffett’s calculation, is the forward discounted cash flow (see our article on Intrinsic Value).
+Essentially, the higher the margin of Safety, the more of a discount you buy a stock for.

-The effort required to implement a dividend investing strategy is greatly reduced by using a tool such as Stock Rover which maintains a powerful research and historical 10-year database of all the important metrics and measure you will need.
-There are also many off the shelf tested screener to help you find the stocks that meet your criteria.
-They have also implemented a reporting system that enables you to forecast the future income you will receive from your constructed portfolio, this is incredibly valuable.
+The effort required to implement a dividend investing strategy is significantly reduced by using a tool such as Stock Rover, which maintains a robust research and historical 10-year database of all the important metrics and measures you will need.
+There are also many off-the-shelf tested screeners to help you find the stocks that meet your criteria.
+They have also implemented a reporting system that enables you to forecast the future income you will receive from your constructed portfolio; this is incredibly valuable.

-Learning stock trading and investing takes a lot of work.
-There are no short-cuts, but you can teach yourself by learning from the wealth of books, videos, podcasts, and training courses available.
-You must treat your investing seriously and not take undue risks with your capital, there are no get rich quick schemes.
+Learning stock trading takes a lot of work.
+There are no shortcuts, but you can teach yourself by learning from the wealth of books, videos, podcasts, and training courses available.
+It would be best to treat your investing seriously and not take undue risks with your capital; there are no get-rich-quick schemes.

-Do not believe others when they say it is easy to learn, they probably what to sell you a course or access to a trading room.
-You can of course teach yourself and we have many great resources you can utilize.
+Do not believe others when they say it is easy to learn; they probably want to sell you a course or access to a trading room.
+You can, of course, teach yourself, and we have many great resources you can utilize.

 - Learn Stock Trading from Books